Sunday, 9 November 2025

 EMU Saitama Railway 2000 series emerging from a tunnel

 My outings to Saitama Prefecture won’t stop for a while.
 This time, my destination was Minuma-Hikawa Park in Saitama City, about 30 kilometers north of Tokyo.
 It isn’t a very well-known park, but I happened to learn about it on social media.
 Please take a look at the photo below.
 You can see yellow flowers with fringed petals—the fringed water-lily.
 It is an aquatic plant, like the water hyacinth I introduced before.
 Covering the surface of the pond like a carpet, it looks beautiful!
 But why were there no visitors other than me?
-Probably because the locals have seen this yellow carpet many times, so they are no longer impressed.
+Probably because the locals have seen this yellow carpet many times, so it becomes part of the everyday scenery.

 Of course, I can’t finish without mentioning the railway side of things… since this is a railway blog!
 To reach Minuma-Hikawa Park, the nearest station is Urawa-Misono, the terminal of the Saitama Stadium Line operated by Saitama Railway (SR).
 SR is a joint public-private company established in 1992.
 The Saitama Stadium Line (formerly called the Saitama Railway Line) is the only route operated by SR. Connecting Akabane-Iwabuchi in Tokyo and Urawa-Misono in Saitama Prefecture, its total length is 14.6 kilometers.
 All the trains run directly onto the Tokyo Metro Namboku Line, and some continue onto the Tokyu and Sotetsu lines.
 Most of the route is underground; however, Urawa-Misono is the only above-ground station on the line.
 Rail fans can enjoy watching trains emerge from the tunnel at the end of the platform.
 Please look at the top photo—I was able to photograph SR’s EMU 2000 series climbing the slope and coming toward me.
 It was spectacular!